chirag99969/awsredteaming/index.rst

 Cloudgoat.
 Starting as an anonymous outsider with no access or privileges.

-  Create a new aws profile with stolen credentials
+- Create a new aws profile with scenarios stolen credentials

 .. code:: console